LowKey88/meta-glasses-gemini/README.md

    - "Delete meeting"
    - "Remove meeting"

-   After initiating cancellation, the system will:
-   1. Display a numbered list of your upcoming events with dates and times
-   2. Wait for your numeric selection
-   3. Process the cancellation and confirm

-   Example:

-   > User: Cancel my meeting

-   > System: Here are your upcoming events:
-   > 1. Daily Standup (Today 10:00 AM - 11:00 AM)
-   > 2. Project Review (Today 02:00 PM - 03:00 PM)
-   > 3. Team Training (Tomorrow 11:00 AM - 12:00 PM)
-   > 4. Client Meeting (Tuesday 02:00 PM - 03:00 PM)
-   > 5. Strategy Session (Thursday 10:00 AM - 11:00 AM)
-   >
-   > Which event would you like to cancel?
-(Reply with the number)

-   > User: 1

-   > System: I've cancelled 'Daily Standup'

 You can include additional details in your commands:
 - Location:
   * "...at Starbucks KLCC"